egodev2/Explosion-Man/README.md

 #### Windows and MAC
 Go to [LÖVE](www.love2d.org) and select "Other Versions" from the "Other Downloads" menu.
-Download "love-0.10.2-winX.zip" for Windows, or "love-0.10.2-macosx-xX.zip" where is X is your system architecture, and unzip all files in a folder.
+Download "love-0.10.2-winX.zip" for Windows, or "love-0.10.2-macosx-xX.zip" where X is your system architecture, and unzip all files in a folder.

 #### Linux
 Supported for Debian distributions only.
 Go to www.love2d.org and select "Other Versions" from the "Other Downloads" menu.
 Download and install both "liblove-dbg_0.10.2ppa1_x.deb" and "liblove0_0.10.2ppa1_x.deb" where is x is your system architecture.
 Optionally, you can also download "love_0.10.2ppa1_x.deb" to make a shortcut to the game.